 Chapel attendance is required of all resident students.
 Commuter students must attend chapel on any day on which they have a class immediately before or after chapel.
 All online students are not required to attend chapel but are encouraged to view services online.
 Chapel services begin at 10 a.m.
 Tuesday, Wednesday, Thursday, and Friday and are generally between 1 hour and 1 hour and 15 minutes in length.
-Students record their attendance and earn chapel credit by using their ID card or Engage QR code, which is scanned into the computer system as they enter the chapel.
+Students record their attendance and earn chapel credit by scanning the provided QR code, which each student scans upon their arrival to the chapel location.
 Students will be marked absent if they arrive five (5) minutes past the service starting time.
 Students are expected to remain in the chapel service until a formal dismissal is given.

-Students must notify a Chapel Usher or Residence Director if, after scanning their ID card, they change their mind and decide not to attend chapel that day.
+Students must notify a Chapel Usher or Student Life Staff member if, after scanning into chapel, they change their mind and decide not to attend chapel that day.
 Failure to notify a Chapel Usher or Residence Director is considered a serious offense (Level 3) and may result in disciplinary consequences including but not limited to a double absence, a meeting with Residence Life staff, fines and suspension (in addition to any fines assessed for exceeding the allowable number of absences).